intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 work in those groups and describes a framework for reasoning about the resulting privacy posture of different endpoints in practice.

-RFC6973 discusses the use of identity management systems for data minimization.
+{{?RFC6973}} discusses data minimization, especially in the context of user identity and identity management systems.
 In these systems usually an identify provider issues credentials that can be used to access a service without revealing the user's identity by relying on the authentication assertion from the identity provider (see {{Section 6.1.4 of RFC6973}}).
 This describes a specific form of